calvin-mcd/qorthoz/README.md

 ## RGB Strip

-Please note that the PCB is using a STM32 MCU and thus runs on 3v3 logic.
-No additional logic shifter has been added to the board.
+Please note that the PCB is using a STM32 MCU which runs on 3v3 logic.
+Using a 5V rgb strip can sometimes interfere with the 3v3 Data Signal from the MCU.
 If you use a 5V rgb strip solder Data IN and GND to the beginning of the strip but *DO NOT* solder power to the beginning but anywhere else on the strip.
-This should be enough to run a 5v strip on the 3v3 board and avoid 5V Power interference with the 3v3 Data IN.
+This should be enough to avoid 5V Power interference with the 3v3 Data IN.

 ## Disclaimer